 BUT - you may need something smaller.
 If you're flying within Europe or on a discount airline, you may find you're only allowed a single carry-on, handbag included.

 The solution is a small travel handbag: you can slip it into your carry-on if you're not allowed a second bag on the flight.
-Here are some suggestions:
+Your best purse for travel may well be one of these!

 PacSafe Citysafe LS100

-Here I go with Pacsafe again - this is a smaller version but just as thief-proof.
+Here I go with Pacsafe again - this is a smaller version but just as thief-proof - possibly the best travel purse for Europe, safe and stylish.

 Buy from Amazon